-It was also an exceedingly reckless one given the company's circumstances during its early years.
-Not only was there the difficulty of stimulating demand for this new product called "cement," the company's founding coincided with the Matsukata deflation period, and by the end of June 1886, it had accumulated approximately 12,000 yen in losses.
+It was also an extremely reckless one given the company's circumstances during its early years.
+Not only was there the difficulty of stimulating demand for this new product called "cement," the company's founding coincided with the Matsukata deflation period, and by the end of June 1886 it had accumulated approximately 12,000 yen in losses.
 No matter how much of a surge in cement demand it anticipated, the company did not have the financial wherewithal to be hiring foreign engineers and expanding facilities.
 Kasai relied instead on the fact that Onoda Cement was a Choshu Fief samurai relief company and had connections with Kaoru Inoue.
-We have already seen that Inoue was the governor of the Tokyo Temporary Construction Bureau, the largest direct factor in expanding demand.
-The hiring of a German engineer for the construction of the second factory was also contracted in the name of Minister of Foreign Affairs Kaoru Inoue, with the engineer then seconded from the Ministry to the company.
-The initial second is a second for the second form the matter to the company.
+We have already seen that Inoue was the Governor of the Tokyo Temporary Construction Bureau, the largest direct factor in expanding demand.
+The hiring of the German engineer for the construction of the second factory was also contracted in the name of Minister of Foreign Affairs Kaoru Inoue, with the engineer then seconded from the Ministry to the company.

 Inoue was also instrumental in raising funds for the second factory.
-Another of his positions was governor of the Yamaguchi Prefecture Samurai Employment Office, which loaned the money for the construction.
-The Samurai Employment Office, as mentioned before, was organized under the leadership of Takayoshi Kido against the wishes of Kasai, and as Kasai anticipated, had not achieved anything significant.
+Another of his positions was Governor of the Yamaguchi Prefecture Samurai Employment Office, which loaned the money for the construction.
+The Samurai Employment Office, as mentioned before, was organized under the leadership of Takayoshi Kido against the wishes of Kasai, and like Kasai anticipated, have not achieved anything significant.
 Inoue initially agreed with Kido's proposal but later realized he had wronged Kasai.
 Impressed with Kasai's indefatigability, he arranged for Onoda to receive a loan of 75,000 yen, far in excess of its capital stock 51,500 yen.